learn-co-curriculum/phase-1-algorithms-big-o-examples/README.md

 Let's take this idea of storing our laundry to another extreme.
 What if instead of having our laundry in an unsorted pile, or laid out in alphabetical order, we had an elaborate dresser, where each item of clothing had its own labeled drawer?
-Well, then finding our sock be very easy!
-Or algorithm would look like
+Well, then finding our sock would be very easy!
+Our algorithm would look like this:
-this:

 ```txt
 open the sock drawer in the dresser